 - With right policies, India can be most attractive place for FDI, says FT columnist Martin Wolf

-Martin brings considerable practical experience to his writings.
-He was a member of the UK government’s Independent Commission on Banking between June 2010 and September 2011.
-Previously, he was a senior economist for ten years at the World Bank’s division of international trade.
-He has been a Forum Fellow at the World Economic Forum in Davos since 1999, where he has served as a moderator, and is a member of its International Media Council.
-He was Director of Studies at the Trade Policy Research Centre, London, and has advised governments and international organizations on trade and economic integration.
+Having been honored with a Commander of the British Empire (CBE) for his remarkable contributions to financial journalism, Martin brings practical experience to his writings.
+He served as a member of the UK government’s Independent Commission on Banking and worked as a senior economist at the World Bank’s division of international trade for ten years.
+Martin is also a Forum Fellow at the World Economic Forum in Davos, where he moderates discussions and is a member of its International Media Council.
+Additionally, he has advised governments and international organizations on trade and economic integration.